AugustNing/augustning.github.io/index.md

 ### **News**

+* Nov 2025 - Serving on the ISCA 2026 PC
+* Oct 2025 - New preprint: SPAD now on Arxiv
-* Sep 2025 - Started at EPFL
+* Sep 2025 - Started at EPFL!
 * May 2025 - Defended my thesis!
 Thank you Dave for being an incredible advisor and Sharad, Margaret, and Ben for being an awesome committee!

 <div style="text-align: center;">